 - Tomme de Savoie – a very old cheese that farmers used to make in the winter while the cows were in the barn.
 Today there are all kinds, each with its own taste and aroma.

 There are many places to learn about (and taste) the wonderful cheeses the French Alps have to offer.
 Our favourites are...

-A 400m2 exhibition space with guided tours, sensory displays and tastings to teach visitors all about the history and production of Beaufort cheese!
+A fascinating interactive museum with sensory displays and sometimes tastings to teach visitors all about the history and production of Beaufort cheese!
 They sell the Beaufort cheese online, and in the on-site store but most excitingly the Cooperative also has its very own cheese vending machine so you can access their Beaufort 24/7!
 Find it just down the road from the pretty resort of Arêches-Beaufort.